The Latest: Italy hosts the Group of Seven summit with global conflicts on the agenda

 Italian Premier Giorgia Meloni also leads a far-right party but continues to hew to the center, particularly on foreign policy, which has made her a reassuring transatlantic partner amid Russia's full-scale invasion of Ukraine and the Israel-Hamas war in Gaza.

-The G7 summit through Saturday is focusing on global conflicts, the spread of artificial intelligence and on Africa issues, with a view in particular to Italy's longstanding concern about uncontrolled migration to Europe and human traffickers.
+The G7 summit through Saturday is focusing on global conflicts, the spread of artificial intelligence and on Africa issues, particularly Italy's longstanding concern about uncontrolled migration to Europe from the continent.
 Perennial issues such as climate change and China also will be discussed.

 The G7 is an informal forum with an annual summit to discuss economic policy and security issues.
 The members are Canada, France, Germany, Italy, Japan, the United Kingdom and the United States.